-client consent must be specific to the physical therapy treatment you propose.
-Don't assume that 'blanket' consent is enough - if in doubt, re-establish client consent.
+Client consent must be specific to the service or treatment you propose.
+Don't assume that 'blanket' consent is enough-if in doubt, re-establish client consent.
+"Some days I'm not sure my adult client is capable of giving consent."